 3. Make sure to avoid guest posting on websites that publish your work under a general “guest poster” or “guest author account”.
 Only target sites that let you post under you real name.
 This helps build not only your personal brand, but also your business brand.

 4. Don’t judge guest posting opportunities strictly on the opportunity for backlinks.
 Some sites may not offer backlinks or may require any link in your article to have the no-follow tag.
 Try to think more about the exposure and traffic your guest posts will receive rather than the opportunity to earn backlinks.
 Identify sites for guest posting that have large followings, both social followings and a lot of on-page interaction with their users.
 You’ll want people to comment on your content and ask questions.
 More engaged users are more interested users and more likely to remember you or your brand.

 5. Guest posting shouldn’t be used as a one and done opportunity for a link.
 Guest posting should be about developing lasting relationships that span over more than a short time period.
 Pitch a series of content ideas or posts as opposed to just a single post.
 Build up a following with a different audience so that they look forward and tune in each time your content is shared.
 This will hold the attention span of your audience much longer than a single guest post.
 Successful marketing initiatives ensure that potential customers not only remember your product but have a positive association with it.

 Low quality guest posting strictly for links will no longer provide much value, if it ever really did.
 Guest post for the right reasons using the right tactics that I’ve outlined above and you will continue to see great results from your guest blogging efforts.

-Matt Zajechowski is a Link Building Specialist at Digital Third Coast, an SEO agency based in Chicago.
+Matt Zajechowski is a Link Building Specialist at Digital Third Coast, an search engine marketing agency based in Chicago.
 You can find Matt on Google+.
 Connect with Digital Third Coast on Google+.